-Facts and HistoryServing as an extension of the Metropolitan Museum of Art, the Cloisters is a stunning complex that replicates and celebrates the charm of medieval Europe.
+Facts and HistoryServing as a branch of the Metropolitan Museum of Art, the Cloisters is a stunning complex that celebrates the charm of medieval Europe.
 Immediately after World War I, John D. Rockefeller, Jr. pushed for the development of parks and cultural attractions in the relatively tranquil Upper Manhattan.
 This wealthy figure enthusiastically convinced Frederick Law Olmsted, Jr. to design a master plan for a new green space.
 Eventually, Charles Collins was hired as the chief architect of a project that was supposed to establish a medieval-style presence in New York City.
-Unlike most museums and landmarks in NYC, the Cloisters was not built from scratch.
-Collens and other designers acquired authentic structures from various religious sites in the French and Spanish countryside.
-Entire columns, walls, floors and roofs were meticulously assembled and reconstructed to form the Cloisters.
-Mostly made from stone and marble, the imported pieces were enhanced and combined with other modern installations that were supposed to mimic the architecture and interior design of Europe during the Middle Ages.
+Unlike most museums and landmarks in NYC, the Cloisters was built with historical elements from various sites in Europe.
+Entire columns, doorways, windows and ceilings were meticulously assembled and reconstructed to form the Cloisters.
+Mostly made from stone, the imported pieces were integrated into the modern structure, evoking the architecture and interior design of Europe during the Middle Ages.

-Exhibitions and GalleriesThe core of the Cloisters consists of four different sections that are modelled after actual gardens and outdoor galleries in abbeys, monasteries and churches in France.
-Centrally located in the main building, most of the Cuxa Cloisters is derived from the Saint-Michel-de-Cuxa in southwestern France.
-The Bonnefort contains installations that once stood in a Cistercian property in Toulouse, France.
-The Trie Cloister consists of structures that were taken from a French estate that was operated by Carmelites.
-At the Saint-Guilhem Cloister, you can see original elements that were found in the French commune of Saint-Guilhem-le-Desert.
-Arcades with arches, fountains, paved walkways and lush gardens define the main features of these four outdoor cloisters that essentially serve as courtyards.
+Exhibitions and GalleriesThe core of the Cloisters consists of four reconstructed cloisters from France.
+Centrally located in the main floor, most of the Cuxa Cloisters comes from Saint-Michel-de-Cuxa in southwestern France.
+The so-called Bonnefont Cloister contains elements from a number of Franciscan and Dominican cloisters in the Pyrenees.
+The Trie Cloister includes elements originating from a Carmelites cloister.
+At the Saint-Guilhem Cloister, you can see original elements from the abbey of Saint-Guilhem-le-Desert.
+Arcades, fountains, paved walkways and lush gardens are features of the typical cloisters essentially planted courtyards.
 The interior galleries at the Cloisters include the Late Gothic Hall, Romanesque Hall, Unicorn Tapestries and Merode Room.
-After looking at canvas oil paintings, sculptures, tapestries and scriptures, you can admire some of the authentic religious replications in the Langon Chapel, Gothic Chapel and Fuentiduena Chapel.
-Frescoes, stained glass windows, ossuaries and tombs are some of the highlights in the chapels.
+After looking at panel paintings, sculptures, tapestries and manuscripts, you can admire some of the historical reconstructions in the Langon Chapel and the Fuentiduena Chapel.
+Frescoes, stained glass windows, reliquaries and tombs are some of the highlights.
 At the West Terrace, you could enjoy panoramic views of New Jersey's Palisades Cliffs that rise above the Hudson River.
 A portion of the iconic George Washington Bridge is also visible from this spacious outdoor terrace.

-Location: 99 Margaret Corbin Drive in Fort Tryon Park, New York City, NY, 10040
+Location: 99 Margaret Corbin Drive in Fort Tryon Park, New York, NY, 10040

-Click here to visit The Cloisters official website
+Click here to visit The Met Cloisters official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.